-The school, at any point in time, may have a child or children with SEND that result in persistent poor behaviour, for example ADHD, Tourette's.
+The school, at any point in time, may have a child or children with SEND, attachment needs that result in persistent behaviours that challenge, for example ADHD, PAD, ODD, Tourette's, Trauma.
 These children will have behaviour plans to meet their needs that will be overseen by the schools SEND Leader, Mrs Garland.
 Where necessary a Behaviour Support Specialist will be used.
 Whilst the school is committed to inclusion and reasonable adjustment will be made, all children are subject to this policy and procedures.